FShahid/crc32-batch-tool/README.md

-# CRC32 hash calculation of multiple files at a time.
+# CRC32 Batch Tool: CRC32 hash calculation of multiple files at a time.

 Add files by either browsing or drag and drop multiple files at a time